antixenoinitiative/axiwiki/Maelstrom.md

 Caustic Generators can be seen floating in the cloud and are most likely the source of the caustic damage area.
 These generators are also Mines, if a vessel is too close, they can explode causing a 3km caustic explosion with a knock-back effect.

-These Caustic generators are checked on by Thargoid Interceptors flying about within the Maelstrom, these Interceptors are typically passive however become hostile within a certain range.
+These Caustic generators are checked on by Thargoid Interceptors flying about within the Maelstrom, these Interceptors are typically passive however become hostile within a certain range, this is still being researched and may not be completely accurate.

 Destroying a Caustic Generator will cause it to drop various materials which can be collected.